CancerGenome/Bioinformatics_Pipeline/Resource/README.md

 ## Introduction

 The document contains all useful resources for lab.
+YW also uploaded one copy to dropbox, with more details.
+Link: https://www.dropbox.com/sh/zcw8mscivj49rdd/AACBhLymPG5CWmUKlX3fh4DKa?dl=0

 ## Computational Resource